-One our way to the hotel I had commented how lovely it would be to sit down and relax with a glass of white wine and cheese from The Cheese Shop, which I remember quite well from when I had lived in the area.
-And what do you know, the first thing I spotted in our room when we checked in was a bottle of chilled local wine and a selection of cheese from The Cheese Shop.
-You have never seen someone as happy as I was.
-This was actually one of the many services they offer called the Monterey Wine & Cheese Pairing.
+One our way to the hotel I had commented how lovely it would be to sit down and relax with a glass of white wine and cheese from The Cheese Shop, which I remember quite well from when I lived in the area.
+The first thing I spotted in our room when we checked in was a bottle of chilled local wine and a selection of cheese from The Cheese Shop.
+This was one of the many services they offer called the Monterey Wine & Cheese Pairing.

 There is a complimentary continental breakfast offered in the morning which you must take advantage of.
-We stayed for two nights and I popped downstairs each morning, chose a quaint tray, popped on a selection of pastries and fruit, the staff made a fresh pot of coffee for me and off I went back to the room (see the photo above right).
+We stayed for two nights and each morning I went downstairs, chose a quaint tray, grabbed a selection of pastries and fruit, and afresh pot of coffee and went back to the room.

 From the moment you arrive at Hofsas House you are treated like family.

 - Beach fire and s’mores bundle – including blanket and flashlight